promised-ai/redpoll-website/content/blog/otacon-intro.md

 +++
-title = "Redpoll and Rutgers receive $3.4 million to help DARPA build AI that adapts to dynamic worlds" date = 2019-12-06 template = "post.html" draft = false
+title = "Redpoll partners with Rutgers and DARPA to build AI that adapts to dynamic worlds" date = 2019-12-06 template = "post.html" draft = false